markfinn/markfinn.github.com/_posts/2014-03-31-railroad-light-1.md

 (Annoyingly, I can't get the video tag to work on github, even though it works locally.  movie is [here]({{ BASE_PATH }}/images/TRIM_20140331_170021.mp4) for now)

+###The Light
 The original light was a little broken, but for $10, I can't complain.
 Once I'm done, I might replace the circle of black plastic since it's cracked, but I might just be able to glue and screw it to get it to keep the right shape.
 ![rr1]({{ BASE_PATH }}/images/IMG_20140330_135301.jpg.png "title")

+###Dissassembly
 The light is a fairly servicable device.
 The front swings open, and everything can be disassembled and repaired or replaced.
 This one had a broken side window, so a bird had crawled in at some point.
-I'll stick a circle of some cheap plastic in there when I close it up to keep water and future burds out.
+I'll stick a circle of some cheap plastic in there when I close it up to keep water and future birds out.
 The original light is a 10V bulb that is mounted at the focal point of a parabolic mirror.
 The focus is even adjustable, which I will make use of.
 ![rr1]({{ BASE_PATH }}/images/IMG_20140330_135322.jpg.png "title")

 I was able to find an 8" clear glass lens to replace the red plastic original.
 I got it on Amazon, and it's meant for